sigstore/docs/content/en/cosign/kubernetes.md

   cosign.pub: LS0tLS1CRUdJTiBQVUJMSUMgS0VZLS0tLS0KTUZrd0V3WUhLb1pJemowQo[...]==
 ```

-When verifying an image signature using `cosign verify`, the key will be automatically decrypted using the password stored in the kKbernetes secret under the `cosign.password` field.
+When verifying an image signature using `cosign verify`, the key will be automatically decrypted using the password stored in the Kubernetes secret under the `cosign.password` field.